tr1s/.dotfiles/README.md

 cd .dotfiles
 ```

-then use GNU stow to create symlinks
+then use **GNU Stow** to create symlinks

 ```
 stow .
 ```

-If there's an error saying:
+If there's an error saying

 ```
 WARNING! unstowing folderName would cause conflicts: